Feelings are the driving force of life

 Sometimes it may feel like the mind has only one tendency, towards motion, always looking for activity and stimulation.
 Perhaps it isn’t so strange since being curious and outgoing is a necessity for survival.

-Experiencing silence gives a deeper sense of satisfaction and inner peace that everything will be alright.
+Experiencing silence gives a deeper sense that everything will be alright.
 A feeling that is stronger than a feeling to meet needs (like needing to eat when you are hungry).
 If you give the mind a small taste of silence, you reinforce this tendency.

 There is big reward for silence, both for the body and the mind.
 A well-known way of inviting silence into the mind is by some kind of meditation.
 Meditation does not need to be anything mysterious or to have a religious undertone.
 The word meditating means “to be brought towards the middle” or “to contemplate” but I like to think that the word means “getting acquainted with”.
 To familiarise yourself with something.
 To get to know yourself and your thoughts.
 To get acquainted with what life is about when the mind is still.